 - It does not bear a specific rate of interest.
 Instead, a Shared Appreciation Mortgage earns interest at a rate equal to the increase in the value of the home.
 For example, if a home with a Shared Appreciation mortgage has gone up 10% in value, then the mortgage would be discharged with the payment of the mortgage principal amount plus 10% interest.
 If the home decreases in value, then only the mortgage principal is repayable & interest is not charged.

-- The HOA 2nd mortgage is repayable upon resale, when the unit is no longer occupied by the purchaser or at any time that the home owner chooses to voluntarily repay it.
+- The HOA 2nd mortgage is repayable upon resale, when the unit is no longer occupied by the purchaser, or when the homeowner chooses to voluntarily repay it.

-Our Criteria for Obtaining an MSI 2nd Mortgage:
+Our Criteria for Obtaining an HOA 2nd Mortgage:

-We only provide mortgages to purchasers who have bought units in our partner’s, Options for Homes, developments.
-To be considered for an HOA Shared Appreciation purchasers must be at least 19 years old, be legal permanent residents of Canada and have household income at or below the maximum income level for the municipality in which they reside.
+We only provide mortgages to purchasers who have bought units in Options for Homes developments.
+To be considered for an HOA 2nd Mortgage the following criteria applies:

-We have created a growing, self-sustaining, permanent revolving fund.
-The 2nd Mortgage captures the value initially created through development, and a proportionate share of the increase in value over time.
-This pool of assets represents “social equity” that would otherwise accrue to developers.
+We have created a growing, self-sustaining and permanent revolving fund.
+The HOA 2nd Mortgage captures the value initially created through development and a proportionate share of the increase in value over time.
+This pool of assets represents “social equity” that would otherwise accrue to the developers.
 Instead, through our 2nd Mortgages, the equity is preserved and grows as a revolving fund which is essential to providing affordable housing in the future.

 HOA, a non-profit corporation operating under a Declaration of Trust, holds this revolving fund of equity solely for the purpose of providing affordable housing in perpetuity.
 The growth in HOA’s assets demonstrates the importance of preserving social equity in a revolving fund dedicated to providing affordable housing.
-HOA’s funding partners – the federal, provincial and municipal governments – have provided an additional $8.7 million to use as down payment support for families who need more than just the basic 2nd Mortgage help.
+To date, HOA’s funding partners – the federal, provincial, and municipal governments – have provided over $9 million to use as down payment support for families who need more than just the basic 2nd Mortgage help.

 Interest & Repayment

-How is interest calculated on my MSI 2nd Mortgage?
-The interest rate is the percentage increase in the value of the home from the purchase date until the mortgage is paid off.
-For example, if the home went up 20%, then the interest rate is 20%.
-When calculating the percentage increase, the actual sale price is reduced by 4% as an allowance for real estate commissions.
-The interest rate is then multiplied by the amount of the outstanding mortgage to determine the amount of interest payable.
+How is interest calculated on my HOA 2nd Mortgage?
+The interest rate is based on the percentage increase in the value of the home from the purchase date until the mortgage is paid off.
+For example, if the home went up 20% in value, then the interest rate that will be charged is 20%.

-When must my MSI 2nd Mortgage be paid off?
+When must my HOA 2nd Mortgage be paid off?

-MSI 2nd Mortgages must be paid off under two circumstances:
+HOA 2nd Mortgages must be paid off under the following circumstances:

 - If the purchaser no longer owns and/or lives in the home (e.g. the home is sold, rented out after 2 years of initial purchase date, transfer of ownership to anyone else (this includes the death of the home owner) etc.); or,

-- If the initial mortgage amount is increased to consolidate debts or to free up cash for some other purpose (i.e. any process that puts a larger mortgage onto the title of the home).
-If the mortgage is refinanced so that it is larger than the original amount, the 2nd Mortgage must be paid off.
+- If the primary mortgage amount is refinanced so that it is larger than the original primary mortgage amount, the HOA 2nd Mortgage must be paid off.